• Latest

 Can you be married and lonely?

 Yes, being married and lonely is possible.
 Marriage is a social institution designed to give partners friendship, love, and support.
 Occasionally, though, marriages may be miserable and lonely.
 This might be attributable to a lack of communication, misaligned expectations, or other issues.
-If you are feeling lonely in your marriage, it is essential to discuss your feelings with your partner and work towards resolving the issues that are creating your loneliness.
+If you are feeling lonely in your marriage, it is essential to discuss your feelings with your partner and work towards resolving the issues creating your loneliness.

 Is it normal to feel lonely when married?